 This section covers the installation requirements for all piped stormwater systems.
 The installation of pipelines must be carried out in accordance with the AS/NZS standard relevant to the material type.

-Refer to Section 8 Acceptable products on page 350.
+Refer to Acceptable Products List 2022

 Pipes must be accurately laid to the lines, levels and gradients shown on the engineering design drawings using pipe-laying laser equipment.